WRansohoff/nmigen_cpu_test/README.md

 The CPU module is a bit more complicated than its submodules, so running the `cpu.py` file will run a series of test applications on the simulated CPU, each with its own `cpu_*.vcd` result file.

+There are some basic tests covering every instruction except for division and multiplication, which I skipped since those operations are not part of the base `RV32I` instruction set.
+I guess I'll

-I haven't implemented a 'reset' signal for the CPU yet, and I don't have a good way to swap out the ROM modules once the simulated device object is instantiated.
+I haven't implemented a 'reset' signal for this CPU, and I don't have a good way to swap out the ROM modules once the simulated device object is instantiated.
 So for now, each test application creates a new CPU device and simulation.

-There are only two very simple test programs right now, but I would like to add more comprehensive tests for each individual instruction before I call it a day and fork this project to implement the RISC-V ISA.
+But it looks like nMigen automatically implements a 'reset' signal for each module which can bring every `Signal`s to its `reset` value (unless their `reset_less` attribute is set), so it's probably possible to simplify things.